How to Train a Defensive Midfielder in Football Manager?

 Although primarily a creative player, the Deep-Lying Playmaker also has to be competent in the art of defence.

-In a Defend duty, the DLP will fulfil extra defensive responsibilities by holding position in front of defence and will rarely look to support attacks.
+Defend – the player will fulfil extra defensive responsibilities by holding position in front of defence and will rarely look to support attacks.

-In a Support duty, the DLP will bring the ball out of defence and look for long shot opportunities as well as supplying through-balls.
+Support – the player will bring the ball out of defence and look for long shot opportunities as well as supplying through-balls.

 Playing in central midfield the Ball-Winning Midfielder’s main function is to close down the opposition and win the ball.